International Dawn Chorus Day is celebrated annually on 3 May.

 - Sow carrots, radishes, beetroot, lettuce and spring onions successionally for continuous cropping

-- If weather is favourable in milder regions sow French & runner beans directly into soil.
+- If weather is favourable in milder regions sow French & runner beans directly into soil in late May.

 - Rhubarb.
 Harvest up to half the stems of established rhubarb clumps (don’t take more than half the stalks).

 - Start harvesting asparagus from established plants when spears are 5-7 inches tall (13-18cm), cutting 1 inch (2.5 cm) below soil level.

 - Harvest early crops of radish & salad leaves as they mature (and continue sowing for succession crops).

 Flower / Ornamental Garden

 - If daffodil flowering was poor, lift and divide bulbs.
 Replant larger bulbs in ground improved with organic matter.

 - Continue dead-heading spring flowering bulbs.
 Let foliage die down before cutting it down (or lifting).

 - Cut back mildewed pulmonaria leaves for healthy new growth.